Inexpensive Usability – Part 1

 A lot has been written and discussed about Usability.
-And often usable solutions or screens with usable features are considered to be an expensive ones i.e. it will require more efforts thus it will increase in overall cost.
+And often usable solutions or screens with usable features are considered to be an expensive ones.
+When we say expensive, we think that it is going to consume lots of effort thus increase in overall cost.

 Initially we also thought the same, as we started thinking more as a user, it became easier for us and gradually our thinking changed.
 May be it was a result of our own mistakes and the design thinking that we applied in our everyday life.
-Now with simple approach and user centered thinking we increase users experience without incurring additional cost of development and making the usability inexpensive.
+Now with simple approach and user centric thinking we increase users experience without incurring additional cost of development.

 Some examples of our approach are as follow:

 Scenario 1 – Confusing Form Fields: Often users are not aware of what should be entered in a form field, the order and sequence of the field could also confuses the user.
 Often the user is not aware about what should be entered in some fields e.g. whether a date should be in mm/dd/yy format or dd/mm/yy format.